redhat-developer/vscode-java/README.md

 * `java.codeGeneration.toString.listArrayContents`: List contents of arrays instead of using native toString().
 Defaults to `true`.
 * `java.codeGeneration.toString.limitElements`: Limit number of items in arrays/collections/maps to list, if 0 then list all.
 Defaults to `0`.

+*New in 0.47.0*

+* `java.import.gradle.arguments`: Arguments to pass to Gradle.
+* `java.import.gradle.jvmArguments`: JVM arguments to pass to Gradle.
+* `java.import.gradle.home`: setting for GRADLE_HOME.

 Troubleshooting
 ===============